Does Travel Insurance Cover You If You Get Deplaned and/or Injured By Airport Security?

 To make a long story short, United Airlines overbooked a flight from Chicago to Louisville, Kentucky, and as a result, a certain Dr David Dao and his wife were asked to leave the plane.
 They refused, and as a result Dr Dao was injured when airport security personnel attempted to ‘escort’ him from the aircraft.
 He reportedly suffered a concussion, a broken nose, and some lost teeth.

-There have been reports that Dr. Dao violently resisted removal from the plane, though his lawyers have refuted the claims.
+There have been reports that Dr. Dao violently resisted removal from the plane by the airport security , though his lawyers have refuted the claims.
 In the end, the case was settled between Dr Dao and United Airlines for an undisclosed sum, bringing an end to the fiasco that had dragged United Airlines’ reputation through the mud.

 So, Would Dr Dao Have Been Covered by Travel Insurance?